davidesala05/AY2021_Project_2/README.md

 <img width="373" alt="Schermata 2021-01-02 alle 12 11 18" src="https://user-images.githubusercontent.com/71715516/103456144-c624da80-4cf3-11eb-9b18-a586f0533925.png">
 </p>

-If the user push the OnBoard Push button for equal or more than 2 seconds, this is identified as a "long pression" and the device enters in Configuration Mode: in this case, the user with a single click can sequentially switch between three parameters: **Full Scale Range, Data Rate and Verbose flag**.
+If the user push the OnBoard Push button for equal or more than 2 seconds, this is identified as a "long pression" and the device enters in Configuration Mode: in this case, the user with a single click can sequentially switch between three parameters: **Full Scale Range**, **Data Rate** and **Verbose flag**.
 The first one refers to the range of measurement of the Accelerometer **(± 2,4,8,16 g)**, the second one to the Output DataRate **(25,50,100 Hz)** and the latter to a flag used to send raw acceleration data via UART to the Serial Port.
 These parameters can be opportunely tuned through the potentiometer and each of them has a visual feedback with one of the RGB channels: Red for Full Scale Range, Green for DataRate and Blue for Verbose flag.
 Also the frequency of the blinking changes according to the value sampled from the potentiometer.

+- **Full Scale Range** --> RED
+  - ± 2 g
+  - ± 4 g
+  - ± 8 g
+  - ± 16 g
+- **Data Rate** --> GREEN
+  - 25 Hz
+  - 50 Hz
+  - 100 Hz
+- **Verbose flag** --> BLUE
+  - ON
+  - OFF

 <p align="center">
 <img width="506" alt="Schermata 2021-01-02 alle 12 13 41" src="https://user-images.githubusercontent.com/71715516/103456172-f8363c80-4cf3-11eb-8cd6-2cbd79b09dd6.png">